Game Brush Number: Complete graphs

+The players take turns filling cells of the game board.
+On each turn, a player may fill the cell in row $i$, column $j$ provided that: \begin{itemize} \item column $j$ is still dirty, \item either $i=0$ or the cell in row $i-1$, column $j$ has already been filled, and \item either $j = 1$ or the cell in row $i$, column $j-1$ has already been filled. \end{itemize} When a player fills a cell in some column, we say that he or she {\em plays in} that column.
+After each turn, each dirty column $k$ is deemed {\em clean} if that column has at least $h-2k+2$ filled cells, and either $k=1$ or column $k-1$ is already clean.
+When a column changes from dirty to clean, we also say that the column {\em fires}.
+Columns continue to fire until no more columns are able to fire.
+Once all columns have fired, the game ends.

+At the beginning of the game, Max takes $t$ consecutive turns.
+After this, the players alternate turns, with Min taking the $(t+1)$st turn, Max taking the $(t+2)$nd, and so on.
+Play continues in this manner until the game ends.
+The $r$th {\em round} of the game consists of turns $t+2r-1$ and $t+2r$ -- that is, Min's $r$th turn and Max's subsequent turn.
+The {\em length} of the game is the number of turns taken throughout the course of the game.
+Min aims to minimize the length of the game, while Max aims to maximize it. \end{definition}

-Our overall strategy in upper-bounding $\bg(K_n)$ is as follows.
-As in the proof of the lower bound, we play two games, the ``real game'' and the ``ideal game''.
-We play some number of turns in both games, and then view the remainders of the games as ``sub-games'' isomorphic to $\mathcal{BG}(w,h,t)$ for appropriate choices of $w$, $h$, and $t$.
-We then use induction to relate the lengths of the two sub-games.
+Note that $\mathcal{BG}(n,n-1,0)$ is equivalent to the original brushing game on $K_n$.
+To upper-bound $\bg(K_n)$, we use the following strategy.
+As in the proof of the lower bound, we play two instances of the brushing game: the ``real game'' and the ``ideal game''.
+We play some number of turns in both games and view the remainders as as ``sub-games'' isomorphic to instances of $\mathcal{BG}(w,h,t)$ for appropriate choices of $w$, $h$, and $t$.
+We then use induction to bound the lengths of the sub-games.
 In what follows, we write ``$\bg^*(w,h,t)$'' to refer to the length of $\mathcal{BG}(w,h,t)$ when Min uses the greedy strategy and Max plays optimally.

 \begin{lemma} $\bg(K_n) \le (1+o(1)) n^2/e$ \end{lemma}